nixnull/nullarch/30dfosschallenge.md

 # I want support/someone to talk to/to complain about how hard it all is

 Please do all of the above!
-If you're on Mastodon (or stuck on one of the corporate social medias) I recommend the hashtag #30DayFOSSChallenge.
+If you're on Mastodon (or anywhere else that hashtags work) I recommend the hashtag #30DayFOSSChallenge.

-If you're having trouble or have questions, I will personally answer you on mastodon: [@nix@social.stlouist.com](https://social.stlouist.com/@nix).
+If you have questions, complaints, or concerns feel free to reach out to me on mastodon (@nix@social.stlouist.com](https://social.stlouist.com/@nix)) or by email (nix at nullarch dot com).

 # I'm skeptical.
 Convince me.